 African Catholic Clergy Association (ACCA):

 In 1998, Father Aniedi Okure, OP as the Coordinator of Ethnic Ministries, organized the first national gathering of African Clergy living in the United States.
-The Conference which was held at the Franciscan Spiritual Center in Tampa, Florida gave birth to African Catholic Clergy Association (ACCA).
+The Conference which was held at the Franciscan Spiritual Centre in Tampa, Florida gave birth to African Catholic Clergy Association (ACCA).
 This conference drew priests from eleven African countries.
 Father Callist Nyambo, then Director of the Office for Black Catholics, Diocese of St. Petersburg hosted the conference.

-In 1999, the second African Catholic Clergy Association (ACCA) national conference was held at the Franciscan Spiritual Center in Tampa, Florida with Father Callist Nyambo as host.
+In 1999, the second African Catholic Clergy Association (ACCA) national conference was held at the Franciscan Spiritual Centre in Tampa, Florida with Father Callist Nyambo as host.
 At this conference, issues pertaining to clergy exchange agreements, acculturation, "Pasturing in American Parishes" and liaison with Episcopal conferences in Africa were discussed.

 THE FIRST TEN YEARS